 As a mom, you might find yourself stretching to find more time, money, energy and the motivation to complete your endless to-do list.
 The pandemic didn't make it any easier.
 The burden of work, parenting and caregiving has been a strain, resulting in millions of moms across the globe wanting to exit the traditional workforce.

 But to assume that this stopped or can stop moms from aspiring to wear the entrepreneurship hat is wrong.
 Studies show that "mompreneurs" are on the rise.
-What is a mompreneur?
+But what exactly is a mompreneur?
 It's a mom + entrepreneur, and it’s possible for you, as a mom, to start a profitable business that meets your life goals.
 Below are a vast array of businesses that would suit an aspiring mom entrepreneur.

 The Face of Mompreneurs: A Snapshot